helloamitpal/JobSite/README.md

 # Installation instruction

 1. `npm install`
-2. `npm run start`
+2. `sudo npm install -g json-server` to run the mock server
+3. Open a new console, go to the jobsite folder and execute this command `json-server --watch mock-data.json --port 7096`.
+Now, the API will be available in this URL: http://localhost:7096/alljobs. [** NOTE: You may change the port number (7096) if it is conflicting with any running port.
+Then you have to change the defined URL as well in /jobsite/src/config/default.js file.
+Variable name API_BASE_URL]
+4. In another console, execute this command as well to kick-start the application `npm run start`.
+Default port is 3000.
+If that port is not available, it would ask for changing the port number automatically.
-3. The application will automatically be opened in the browser
+5. The application will be opened in the browser.

 # Features and coding styles